zeuslawyer/microservices-architecture-course/README.md

 Each stage of the course is also reflected in a branch, whose name should correlate with the folder associated with each stage in the course.

+## KEY THINGS TO NOTE

+1. ensure Skaffold is installed - so you can run `skaffold dev`
+2. ensure ingress-nginx is installed by running the following: `docker ps --all` or `kubectl get namespace` and see if ingress-nginx is there.
+Otherwise install it from `kubernetes.github.io/ingress-nginx`
+3. if Kubernetes on Docker Desktop is erroring, reset it. you will then need to re create the Kubernetes secrets service for the env variable for the `/auth` service.
+This can be set using the following command: `kubectl create secret generic <<name of secret>> --from-literal=<KEY_NAME>=<KEY VALUE>`.
+   The actual command **for this project** will be `kubectl create secret generic auth-jwt --from-literal=JWT_KEY=<INSERT RANDOM STRING>`.

 #### `Project 1`

 This is a made-from-scratch react front end, with multiple backend services (separated out to mimic microservices).
 The app is meant to simulate a blog/NewsFeed type scenario with Posts and Comments.
 It is **extremely** basic and crude, and only intended to illustrate the challenges in true production-grade challenges presented by microservices.